The Repulsive Effect of Covariant Effective Quantum Gravity: Introduction

 \section{Introduction}

 In recent years, direct experimental evidence for the predictions of Einstein's General Relativity (GR) has grown significantly.
 Astrophysical observations, such as the lunar laser ranging \cite{Hofmann:2018myc} and evolution of planetary orbits \cite{Genova:2018myc}, have confirmed the validity of GR in the weak field regime.
 Meanwhile, the detection of gravitational waves from binary black hole mergers \cite{LIGOScientific:2016aoc} and the first image of a black hole shadow by the Event Horizon Telescope \cite{ET:2019dnz} stand as compelling confirmations of GR's accuracy in the strong field regime.
 Despite these successes, longstanding theoretical challenges remain, such as the singularity problem and the difficulty of reconciling GR with quantum field theory.
 These unresolved issues have motivated substantial efforts to develop quantum modifications of gravity.
-To explore the quantum effects in gravity, one possible approach is treating quantum gravity as an effective field theory \cite{Donoghue:2012zc}.
 One potential avenue for exploring quantum effects in gravity is to treat quantum gravity as an effective field theory \cite{Donoghue:2012zc}.
 In this context, the Hamiltonian formulation of classical GR provides a promising framework for investigation.
 In this formulation, the dynamics of classical GR are governed by a set of first-class constraints: the diffeomorphism and Hamiltonian constraints.
 To implement effective field theory in the Hamiltonian framework, these constraints must be modified to their effective counterparts.
 These modified constraints are then interpreted as emergent structures arising from an underlying canonical quantum gravity theory, such as loop quantum gravity \cite{Rovelli:1987df,Ambjorn:2001cv,Clifton:2011jh,Surya:2019ndm}.